shobharanip/How-to-work-on-data-science-projects-With-Shobharani.Polasa/README.md

  $ Employment.Length <chr> "5 years", "4 years", "< 1 year...
  $ data <chr> "train", "train", "train", "tra...

+**Character data preparation: **

 As you can see here, many vars have come as characters, but they should have been numbers.
 For Example:
 Interest.Rate and Debt.To.Income.Ratio ratio have come as character because there is a % sign in the values.

 Lets get rid of that.

 CODE:
 ld_all=ld_all %>%
 mutate(Debt.To.Income.Ratio=gsub("%","",Debt.To.Income.Ratio),
 Interest.Rate=gsub("%","",Interest.Rate))
 There are many other vars which have come as character columns because of some odd values in the raw csv data.
 We can convert them to numeric by using function as.numeric .
 We’ll get the warnings for those odd values.
 Don’t worry about that.
 CODE:
 col_names=c('Debt.To.Income.Ratio','Interest.Rate','Amount.Requested','Amount.Funded.By.Investors', 'Open.CREDIT.Lines','Revolving.CREDIT.Balance')
 for(col in col_names){
 ld_all[,col]=as.numeric(ld_all[,col])
 }